 evidence ID: A unique number assigned to data when media is staged.
 Data can be provided for staging in a number of media formats, including hard drives, DVDs, and CDs.

-export: A process that downloads documents from Ringtail to a file repository.
+export: A process that downloads documents from the application to a file repository.

 extract: A load process operation that removes files from their containers.